softpva/tetrisMath/README.md

 > - 6.
 Solve the multiplication of two integers.
 > - 7.
 Solve the division of two integers.
 > - 8.
 Comparing fractions.
 > - 9.
-Solve the rest of integer division.
+Solve the rest of integer division with zero rest.
 > - 10.
 Solve the mix of adding, subtracting and multiplying operations.
 > - 11.
 Same as above but you can use parentheses.
 > - 12.
 Solve the mix of addition, subtraction, multiplication and division operations, you can use parentheses.